tonylintingyi-cpu/Logistics_and_ABC_Analysis/README.md

 - **Order Volume:** Processes tens of thousands of orders annually.

+Insight and recommendations are provided on the following areas:
+Logistics Performance Analysis:
+ABC Analysis:

-The SQL queries for data cleaning can be found here.
+The SQL queries for data cleaning are available here.

-The SQL queries for exploratory data analysis can be found here.
+The SQL queries for exploratory data analysis are available here.

 # Data Structure Overview